awerenne/energy-based-multimodal-attention/README.md

 ## Motivation

-A multi-modal neural network exploits information from different channels and in different terms (e.g., images, text, sounds, sensor measures) in the hope that the information carried by each mode is complementary, in order to improve the predictions of the neural network.
+A multi-modal neural network exploits information from different channels and in different terms (e.g. images, text, sounds, sensor measures) in the hope that the information carried by each mode is complementary, in order to improve the predictions of the neural network.
 Nevertheless, in realistic situations, varying levels of perturbations can occur on the data of the modes, which may decrease the quality of the inference process.
 An additional difficulty is that these perturbations vary between the modes and on a sample-per-sample basis.
 This work presents a solution to this problem.

 ## Example